-If you accept a training contract with Freshfields Bruckhaus Deringer, Herbert Smith, Hogan Lovells, Norton Rose or Slaughter and May you are guaranteed a place at BPP Law School (Holborn branch) to study the Accelerated LPC.
+If you accept a training contract with Freshfields Bruckhaus Deringer, Herbert Smith Freehills, Hogan Lovells, Norton Rose Fulbright or Slaughter and May you are guaranteed a place at BPP UNIVERSITY Law School (Holborn branch) to study the Accelerated LPC.
 However, you must still go through the usual application procedure to take up your place at law school and this must be done via the Central Applications Board (CAB).
 This can be done online at www.lawcabs.ac.uk.

-If you have any questions in relation to filling in the application form or generally about BPP Law School, please contact Elizabeth Snewing (see paragraph 11 below for contact details).
+If you have any questions in relation to filling in the application form or generally about BPP University Law School, please contact Elizabeth Snewing (see paragraph 8 below for contact details).

 When filling in the application form via CAB, please note the following instructions:

-1. Section B (A) Choice of institution - please put BPP University College of Professional Studies down as your first (and only) choice.
+- Choice of institution - please put BPP University down as your first (and only) choice.

-3. Section B (B) Reason for choice of teaching institution - please tick the 'Training Contract' box.
-Please specify (where indicated) that your training contract is with us.
+- Reason for choice of teaching institution - please tick the 'Training Contract' box.
+Please specify (where indicated) that your training contract is with one of the Consortium Firms.

-5. Section F - Other Information - BPP University College will reserve you a place on the LPC on the basis that you have a training contract with our firm.
+- Other Information - BPP University will reserve you a place on the Accelerated LPC on the basis that you have a training contract with one of the Consortium Firms.
 You do not therefore have to give any further information here to support your application in this section.

-6. You do not need to provide a reference with your application although it is important to follow the instructions set out at this paragraph.
-BPP University College will reserve you a place on the LPC on the basis that you have a training contract with our firm.
-The CAB application system, however, may require you to provide the name of a referee and will forward your application on to them to complete a reference.
-You should therefore put Victoria Feist (Admissions Team Leader at BPP University College) as your referee and firstname.lastname@example.org as the email address and 0845 077 5566 as the phone number.
-As soon as your application form is received by BPP, Victoria Feist will exempt you from providing a reference and forward this on to CAB for immediate processing.
+- You do not need to provide a reference with your application although it is important to follow the instructions set out at this paragraph.
+The CAB application system may require you to provide the name of a referee and will forward your application on to them to complete a reference.
+You should therefore put Andrew Allen (Admissions Manager at BPP University) as your referee email@example.com as the email address and 020 3131 4739 as the phone number.
+As soon as your application form is received by BPP, Andrew Allen will exempt you from providing a reference and forward this on to CAB for immediate processing.

 Head to the SRA website for further details.